Digital banking statistics 2025: How many Brits use online banking?

 How many Brits have a digital-only bank account?
 Discover the latest online banking statistics.

-Digital banks (such as Monzo, Revolut and Starling Bank) offer simple, fee-free services for people wanting to track their spending immediately from their digital device.
-Although traditional banks can incentivise customers with lucrative switching offers, digital banks are becoming increasingly popular.
+Digital banks offer simple, fee-free services for people wanting to track their spending immediately from their digital devices.
+Although traditional high street banks continue to incentivise customers with lucrative switching offers, digital-only banks are becoming increasingly popular and offer their own perks like sign-up bonuses.
 We look at the latest digital and online banking statistics in the UK.

 Digital banking statistics: Highlights

-• Overall, half of Brits (49%) either have or intend to open a digital-only bank account.
+• Overall, more than half of Brits (57%) either have or intend to open a digital-only bank account.

 What proportion of UK adults use online banking?

-86% of adults in the UK use some form of online banking or remote banking, which is around 46 million people.
-Furthermore, more than half (53%) of UK adults use mobile banking, which equates to around 28 million people.
+87% of adults in the UK use some form of online banking or remote banking, which is around 47 million people.
+Furthermore, 3 in 5 UK adults (60%) use mobile banking, which equates to around 32 million people.

 2022 86%